 - 1. Schedules: Intramural Recreation Program schedules for each semester shall be available to students. - 2.
 Eligibility: All Lake Region State College students are eligible to participate in the Intramural Recreation Program with the following exceptions: - a.
 Students are not eligible to participate on more than one intramural team in the same activity.
 Furthermore, a student is not permitted to transfer from one team to another after participating in at least one game. - b.
 A student who has been suspended for violation of the Unsportsmanlike Conduct Statement is not eligible to participate in the Intramural Recreation Program.
-Reinstatement may be obtained by petitioning the Director of Student Affairs. - c.
+Reinstatement may be obtained by petitioning the Assistant Vice President of Student Affairs. - c.
 Members of a team must play in at least 50% of the league games to be eligible for the final tournament. - 3.
 Penalties for Eligibility Infractions: Teams playing with an ineligible player shall be penalized with a loss for each game in which the ineligible player participates.
 Participation in any activity shall be determined by score sheets and/or observation by Intramural personnel. - 4.
 Unsportsmanlike Conduct Statement - a.
-Any manager, coach, or player using abusive behavior or language during any intramural recreational activity shall be suspended for at least two intramural games at which time he/she must petition the Director of Student Affairs to continue participation. - b.
-Misconduct reports may be filed by the Intramural Director with the Director of Student Affairs for any unsportsmanlike conduct. - 5.
+Any manager, coach, or player using abusive behavior or language during any intramural recreational activity shall be suspended for at least two intramural games at which time he/she must petition the Assistant Vice President of Student Affairs to continue participation. - b.
+Misconduct reports may be filed by the Intramural Director with the Assistant Vice President of Student Affairs for any unsportsmanlike conduct. - 5.
 Forfeit Policy: Intramural teams/individual participants not ready to play in an event within 10 minutes after game time shall automatically forfeit the contest.
 Teams must have the minimum number of players by game time; however, if they lose a player, they are permitted to continue playing short one player. - 6.
 Postponements: No contest shall be postponed without approval of the Intramural Director. - a.
 A contest that is postponed without consent of the director will be recorded as a loss to both teams. - b.
 Permission for postponement must be requested 24 hours before the regularly scheduled game.
-The director may make allowances for unforeseen circumstances. - 7.
-Protest Procedures - a.
-Protests shall not be considered if they are based on a decision made by an official. - b.
-Written protests must be filed with the Intramural Director by 4:00 p.m. the day following the protested game.
-If the game is played on a weekend, the written protest must be filed by 4:00 p.m., the first working day following the event - c.
-Protests shall be decided by the Intramural Director.
-Students may appeal this decision to be continued with the Student Appeals Committee. - 8.
-Health and Injuries: Lake Region State College does not accept responsibility for injuries or health problems which may result from intramural competition.
+The director may make allowances for unforeseen circumstances.